manussekhar/German_Notes/Alphabets/E.md

 er:"
 he
 +
-Er sagt: "Die Vereinigten Staaten befinden sich im Krieg mit Japan." - He says, "The U.S.A.'s in a war with Japan."
+Er sagt: "Die Vereinigten Staaten befinden sich im Krieg mit Japan." - He says, The U.S.A.'s in a war with Japan."
 "
 ergänzen :"
 to complement